• Skip to primary navigation

 Instructions

-• Once olive oil is ready, add garlic, onion, and parsley.
+• Add oil, and once it's ready, add garlic, onion, and parsley.

-• Add zucchini, tomato, green beans, carrots, celery, and potatoes.
+• Add zucchini, tomatoes, carrots, celery, green beans, and potatoes.

-• Mix and season with salt and pepper.
+• Mix, then season with salt and pepper.

-• Lower the heat and simmer for about 40 minutes.
+• Cover with a lid, boil, then lower the heat and simmer for about 25 minutes.

-• Cover and continue simmering for about 18 minutes or until the rice is cooked.
+• Mix, cover, and then simmer for about 18 minutes until the rice is cooked.

 Notes

-• Cook’s Tip #1: Chop the vegetables in identical sizes to cook them simultaneously and make it easier to spoon them when served.
+• Cook’s Tip #1: Chopping the vegetables in identical sizes makes it easier to cook them at the same time, as well as easier to spoon them when eating.

 Nutrition